blueyoghurt/wdi5sg-project3/Rails_emails_tutorial.md

 end
 ```

 When you visit http://localhost:3000/rails/mailers/example_mailer/sample_mail_preview you will see preview of the email.
 By default email previews are placed in test/mailers/previews.

 You can change this by setting up different a path in /config/environments/development.rb.
 Just set config.action_mailer.preview_path to the desired path and add preview file to the corresponding location.

-Source:
+Source & codes can be found here:
 https://launchschool.com/blog/handling-emails-in-rails